Touted prospects Matt Brash and George Kirby make cases to be the Mariners’ fifth starter

 The Mariners acquired Brash in 2020 as the player to be named in a trade with San Diego that sent reliever Taylor Williams to the Padres.

-He was a combined 6-4 with a 2.31 ERA and was named Mariners minor league pitcher of the year.
+He was a combined 6-4 with a 2.31 earned-run average and was named Mariners minor-league pitcher of the year.
 He struck out 142 (and walked 48) in 97 1/3 innings.

 “That pitch is very important for me and I am going to continue to throw it going forward,” he said.